x1nigo/st/README.md

 ## Requirements
 - ***libxft-bgra*** - Without this, st can't render colored emojis and will simply shut down if it sees one.
 If you don't have colored emojis, then you don't need to install this.

+## References
+- For the original version, see http://st.suckless.org/.